bluesky/databroker/docs/source/how-to/mongo-backed-catalog.rst

 supports the full search capability of Databroker.*

 #.
 Install the `MongoDB Community Edition`_.
 We recommend the latest stable
    version.
 Any version 3.x or later should be fine.
+See :ref:`container_advice` below if you go this route.

 #.
 Find where Databroker looks for Catalog configuration files on your system.
    It varies by OS and environment because Databroker does its best to be a